 Please be advised of the following change to the District's Corporal Punishment Policy.
-Due to the recent revision of the Pennsylvania School Code, Chapter 12, Sec.5, the use of Corporal Punishment is prohibited as a form of student discipline.
+Due to the recent revision of the Pennsylvania School Code, Chapter 12, Sec.
+5, the use of Corporal Punishment is prohibited as a form of student discipline.

-However, teachers and school authorities may still use reasonable force:
+However, teachers and school authorities may still use reasonable force under the following circumstances:

+To quell a disturbance

-- a. to quell a disturbance. - b. to obtain possession of weapons or dangerous objects. - c. for self-defense. - d. for the protection of person or property.
+To obtain possession of weapons or dangerous objects

+For self-defense

+For the protection of people or property